February 1, 2018

 Memories could be notoriously patchy, at times only bits and pieces of a whole long forgotten.
 Such was the Ruins of St. Paul’s.
 The carved façade of what was once the largest Catholic church in Asia became the lone-standing remnant of 17th-century Mater Dei, as it was also called, when the rest of the structure burned down in 1835.
 More than 180 years later, the ruins would remain as the symbol of Macau even as casino conglomerates took over the city.
 And it remained just I remembered it back in the early 80s.

 The iconic, photogenic façade crowning a prominent hill appeared to be precariously free-standing atop 68 stone steps.
 Its supporting structures of steel and rock lay hidden at the back.
-Massive pillars, about a third of the façade’s height but thrice its thickness, of clay and crushed rock called chunambo gave it stability.
+Massive pillars of clay and crushed rock called chunambo gave it stability.
 This was a traditional method of fortification used by the Portuguese in port settlements in Asia and Africa.

 But Ki was allergic to touristy crowds.
 After obligatory photo ops with the famous ruins, we escaped eastward up Mount Hill, although the day’s end was drawing nigh.
 As we reached the top of Fortaleza do Monte, Macau Museum had closed for the day.
 All was not lost; the fort built five centuries ago, the oldest Western-style one in China, was a museum in and of itself.
 An actual, or so it seemed, steel cannon, its muzzle jutting out of the crenellation, was trained directly at the lotus-shaped tower of Grand Lisboa Hotel.
 Of course, the visual metaphor was not lost on me: the old easily shot down the new.